<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=381893259123400&amp;ev=PageView&amp;noscript=1">

 Dallas is a great city with tons to offer — truly, there's something for everyone here.
 Although you might have an idea of what Dallas is like, much like some of these myths, you won't know for sure until you come and visit us!

+As you consider graduate schools in Texas, we hope you'll take the opportunity to visit our SMU campus and the city of Dallas.
+We’ve put together a resource to showcase all that living in Dallas as a graduate student has to offer.
 We hope this resource will give you a good idea of what it's like to live, study, eat, relax, and have fun in our city — at least until you can come experience it for yourself!

-Explore (virtually) what it's like to be a graduate student in Dallas through our guide: The Graduate Student's Guide to Living in Dallas.
+Explore what it's like to be a graduate student in Dallas through our guide: The Graduate Student's Guide to Living in Dallas.

 Explore the Guide